NNLP-IL/Hebrew-Resources/linguistic_resources/word_lists/dday/README.md

-# Hebrew Verb Lists from Eran Tomer's Master thesis
+# Hebrew word lists by Guy Laybovitz

 This folder contains Hebrew word lists created and released by Guy Laybovitz under the [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).